American Samoa national football team: Stagnation

 Since joining FIFA, the team has been regarded as one of the world's weakest teams and were, until November 2011, the joint-lowest ranked national team in the FIFA World ranking.

 On November 23, 2011, American Samoa recorded their second and first FIFA-recognized win when they defeated Tonga 2–1 in the first round of qualifiers for the 2014 FIFA World Cup.
-It was also the team's first victory after 38 consecutive defeats.
+It was also the team's 1st victory after 38 consecutive defeats.

 The team's efforts to qualify for the 2014 FIFA World Cup were chronicled in a 2014 British documentary, Next Goal Wins, directed by Mike Brett and Steve Jamison.
 In October 2015, the territory achieved its highest position in the FIFA World Rankings when they reached 164th following back-to-back wins against Tonga and the Cook Islands in qualifying for the 2018 FIFA World Cup.

 After playing in the 2019 Pacific Games, the team went over four years without playing an international match.
 This hiatus was caused in part by the COVID-19 pandemic which forced the cancellation of the 2020 OFC Nations Cup and led the team to withdraw from 2022 FIFA World Cup qualification.
-American Samoa was removed from the FIFA World Rankings in July 2023 due to the lack of matches.
+American Samoa was removed from the FIFA World Rankings in July 2023, due to going 5 years without playing an official match.
 American Samoa finally competed again at the 2023 Pacific Games.